Flesh-eating bacteria survivor Aimee Copeland would do it all again

 She'll start working at a mental health clinic in November -- a confidentiality agreement keeps her from naming the facility -- as a licensed master social worker.
 After 3,000 hours of direct practice, she could pass another exam and become a licensed clinical social worker, which would allow her to practice without supervision.

-Copeland moved into her own house with her friend Esther in Atlanta last year, after renovating it -- what was once a bathroom uncomfortably small for her wheelchair, for example, is now a closet.
+Copeland moved into her own house with her friend Esther in Atlanta last year, and renovated it -- what was once a bathroom uncomfortably small for her wheelchair, for example, is now a closet.

 She used the house as her base as she finished her second master's, typing papers on her trusty iPad with the ends of her arms.
 Swiping and pressing with her arms is much faster than using prostheses, she says.